EDUCBA

 Inverse of a 4X4 Matrix 2-5

-As soon as you Press the keyboard strokes, you’ll see an output as shown below under the Inverse Matrix section.
+As soon as you press the keyboard strokes, you’ll see the output below under the Inverse Matrix section.

 That is the Inverse matrix of our original matrix spread across A2: D5.
-Have a look at curly braces, which are an indication that the formula is converted into an array.
-This is how we can use Excel MINVERSE function to compute the inverse matrix of any square matrix which has a non-zero determinant.
-This article ends here; let’s wrap some points to be remembered:
+Look at curly braces, which indicate that the formula is converted into an array.
+This is how we can use the Excel MINVERSE function to compute the inverse matrix of any square matrix with a non-zero determinant.
+This article ends here; let’s wrap up some points to be remembered:

 Conclusion